 The Personal Benefit Account form is to be used to draw down these funds and proper documentation/receipt(s) are to be attached.
-Expenses related to MCBHC health plan deductibles are not eligible for reimbursement.
-Employees should try to limit their submissions to three a year.
+Employees should try to limit their submissions to no more than three a year.
 Receipts must be for services in the current fiscal year.